Exhabition/Exhabition/README.md

 Custom profile image, custom base name, a status displaying the current song if the bot is playing, easily changable permissions etc.
 This wouldn't be possible if I did it the easy way and that's why I decided to make it premium only, to keep the quality.

-Made a system where you can subscribe to 3 different tiers on [Patreon](https://patreon.com/ClassyDiscord) and linked that with the bot, this is my most fun project I have had so far.
+Made a system where you can subscribe to 3 different tiers with [Stripe](https://stripe.com/) and linked that with the bot, this is my most fun project I have had so far.

 Classy supports multiple platforms like Spotify, Deezer, Tidal, SoundCloud and more...